time4tea/gopro-dashboard-overlay/docs/maps/README.md

 cache of the tiles.

 ### Command Line
-API Keys can be provided on the command line, with `--api-key xxxxx`,
+API Keys can be provided on the command line, with `--map-api-key xxxxx`,

 ### Configuration File